CHAPTER THREE: 3710

 C-10.
 An employee may be eligible for FML after three (3) consecutive days of sick leave, unpaid or other absence [M-4] and may initiate a request for FML at any time prior to an absence which they suspect may qualify.
 However, the university may also initiate FML and will typically take steps to determine if an absence qualifies as FML when an employee has missed five (5) consecutive workdays or longer by providing the employee with a medical certification form and FML application.
-A failure to comply with a request to complete and return the medical certification form and the FML application (if applicable), within a reasonable period of time, may result in absence without pay and/or disciplinary action, up to and including dismissal from employment (see FSH 3910, 3920 and 3930). [rev. 7-16]
+A failure to comply with a request to complete and return the medical certification form and the FML application may result in absence without pay and/or disciplinary action, up to and including dismissal from employment (see FSH 3910, 3920 and 3930). [rev. 7-16, 7-17]

 C-11.
 Employees transferring without a break in service from a qualified Idaho state agency or from the university to another state agency will be credited with their accrued sick leave by the receiving agency.
 All unused sick leave is forfeited when an employee is separated from state service.
 No compensation is made for such unused leave, except as provided in C-12 in the case of employees who are retiring from the university.
 If an employee returns to state service or to the university within three (3) years after separation, sick leave forfeited at the time of separation will be reinstated.